 Our mission is to promote, preserve, and improve the downtown historic district as the heart and soul of the City of Snohomish.

-Ingrid Harten, President (Co-owner Snohomish Bakery and First & Union Kitchen)
+Ingrid Harten, board treasurer, Co-owner Snohomish Bakery and First & Union Kitchen, resident

 HDSA STANDING COMMITTEES